Nikolai Myaskovsky

-Nikolai Yakovlevich Myaskovsky (Note: Also transliterated as Miaskovsky or Miaskowsky) (Никола́й Я́ковлевич Мяско́вский; Mikołaj Miąskowski; 20 April 1881 – 8 August 1950), was a Russian and Soviet composer.
+Nikolai Yakovlevich Myaskovsky (Note: Also transliterated as Miaskovsky or Miaskowsky) (Никола́й Я́ковлевич Мяско́вский; Mikołaj Miąskowski; 20 April 1881 – 8 August 1950) was a Russian and Soviet composer.
 He is sometimes referred to as the "Father of the Soviet Symphony".
 Myaskovsky was awarded the Stalin Prize five times.

+Biography

 Early years

 Myaskovsky was born in Nowogieorgiewsk, near Warsaw, Congress Poland, Russian Empire, the son of an engineer officer in the Russian army.
 After the death of his mother the family was brought up by his father's sister, Yelikonida Konstantinovna Myaskovskaya, who had been a singer at the Saint Petersburg Opera.
 The family moved to Saint Petersburg in his teens.

 Though he learned piano and violin, he was discouraged from pursuing a musical career, and entered the military.
 However, a performance of Tchaikovsky's Pathétique Symphony conducted by Arthur Nikisch in 1896 inspired him to become a composer.
 In 1902 he completed his training as an engineer, like his father.
 As a young subaltern with a Sappers Battalion in Moscow, he took some private lessons with Reinhold Glière and when he was posted to Saint Petersburg he studied with Ivan Krizhanovsky as preparation for entry into the Saint Petersburg Conservatory, where he enrolled in 1906 and became a student of Anatoly Lyadov and Nikolai Rimsky-Korsakov.

 A late starter, Myaskovsky was the oldest student in his class but soon became firm friends with the youngest, Sergei Prokofiev, and they remained friends throughout the older man's life.
 At the Conservatory, they shared a dislike of their professor Anatoly Lyadov, which, since Lyadov disliked the music of Edvard Grieg, led to Myaskovsky's choice of a theme by Grieg for the variations with which he closed his String Quartet No. 3.